Icahn-backed CVR may pursue Wachtell Lipton malpractice case

-NEW YORK (Reuters) - A federal judge has rejected Wachtell, Lipton, Rosen & Katz’s bid to dismiss CVR Energy Inc’s lawsuit accusing the prominent New York law firm of malpractice in advising on a 2012 hostile takeover of the oil refiner by billionaire Carl Icahn.
+NEW YORK, Dec 30 (Reuters) - A federal judge has rejected Wachtell, Lipton, Rosen & Katz’s bid to dismiss CVR Energy Inc’s lawsuit accusing the prominent New York law firm of malpractice in advising on a 2012 hostile takeover of the oil refiner by billionaire Carl Icahn.

 U.S. District Judge Richard Sullivan in Manhattan declined to end the federal case even though a New York state judge has been overseeing two related lawsuits, including the malpractice issue, and might manage the litigation more efficiently.